 - Adjustment nut

-For a cyclone filter system to work properly, the anti-crush pressure valve must remain closed.
-A valve that opens continuously is a sign that the negative pressure is too high.
+For a cyclone filter system to work properly, the anti-crush pressure valve must remain closed during normal use, otherwise dust will still end up in the vacuum cleaner.
+A valve that opens continuously is a sign that A. the spring resistance isn’t set correctly or B. the negative pressure is too high (for example, because dust is being sucked through a dust port that is too small).
 In those cases, a number of things can be done:

-- Let the vacuum cleaner run at a lower speed.
-Not too low, because there must be a minimum vacuum level in the dustbin.
+- Lower the suctions power of the vacuum cleaner.
+Not too low, because there must be a basic vacuum pressure in the dustbin for proper operation.

 - Use a shorter hose on the side inlet of the filter.
 A hose creates air resistance: the longer the hose, the greater the air resistance.
-Greater air resistance creates a greater negative pressure inide the dustbin.
+Greater air resistance creates greater a vacuum pressure.

 Minimum strength of the dustbin: